-6.55.1 Applicability to language
+6.58.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.58 applies to Fortran since Fortran started in the 1950’s using line-oriented and unstructured code, has been revised and updated on regular cycles since that time and has a number of deprecated language features.

 Because they are still used in some programs, many processors support features of previous revisions of the Fortran standard that were deleted in later versions of the Fortran standard.
 These are listed in Annex B.1 of the Fortran standard.
 In addition, there are features of earlier revisions of Fortran that are still in the standard but are redundant and might be replaced by better methods.
 They are described in small font in the standard and are summarized in Annex B.2.
 Any use of these deleted and obsolescent features might produce semantic results not in accord with the modern programmer’s expectations.
 They might be beyond the knowledge of modern code reviewers.

-6.55.2 Guidance to language users
+6.58.2 Guidance to language users